Property in Alanya. Ideal Estates, +90 532 777 4 777

 Fundamental Values of Turkish Legal Order

-• Everyone has the right to live, preserve, and develop their material and moral assets as stated in the constitution.
+• According to the Constitution, everyone has the right to live, preserve, and develop their material and moral assets.

-• Every person has the right to work and contract in any field they wish.
+• The right to education is upheld for everyone, and every person has the right to work and engage in contracts in any field of their choosing.

 • No one can be employed in a job that does not match their age, gender, or strength.